German economy grew at strongest rate in four years in 2015

 BERLIN The German economy grew by 1.7 percent in 2015, the strongest rate of expansion in four years, driven by robust increases in private and public consumption, a preliminary estimate from the Federal Statistics Office showed on Thursday.

-Domestic demand, fueled by solid wage increases, low inflation and record high employment, is compensating for weaker trade, the traditional driver of Europe's largest economy.
+Domestic demand, fuelled by solid wage increases, low inflation and record high employment, is compensating for weaker trade, the traditional driver of Europe's largest economy.

 "Germany is on a steady expansion driven by domestic demand," said Holger Schmieding of Berenberg Bank.